In this article...

 In this article, we will explain how to add the father’s name to a child’s birth certificate when the mother objects and was created in response to a question posted by one of our readers.

-The reader asked: My step daughter is 5 and her father’s name isn’t on the birth certificate.
+The reader asked: My stepdaughter is five, and her father’s name isn’t on the birth certificate.
 Paternity is established, but the mother is just refusing to allow his name on the birth certificate.
-How can he get his name added to it with her mother absolutely refusing to allow him to be added.
+How can he get his name added to it with her mother absolutely refusing to allow him to be added?

 If the father was not added to the birth certificate when the child was born by mutual agreement of the parents, the first step in getting the father added to the birth certificate is to establish paternity.